 Bouldering is fun, challenging and, with plenty of experts on hand and all the right equipment, very safe.
 Depot’s junior sessions are certified for kids aged 1 to 14, while they also offer 3.5-hour training sessions for kids between 7 and 13.

 What’s in it for you?
-Well, you can watch your kids develop confidence, practise their problem solving skills and even work towards certificates.
-And, of course, they’ll be tiring themselves out as well…
+Well, you can watch your kids develop confidence, practise problem-solving skills and work towards certificates.
+And, of course, they’ll be tiring themselves out in the process.

 What?
 A state-of-the-art bouldering centre.

 Where?
-1 Maybrook Industrial Estate, Armley Road, Leeds, West Yorkshire, LS12 2EL.
+Depot Climbing, 1 Maybrook Industrial Estate, Armley Road, Leeds, West Yorkshire, LS12 2EL.

 Meanwood Valley Urban Farm